broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 ## Consortia Support
 This pipeline is supported by the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN).

 If your organization also uses this pipeline, we would like to list you!
-Please reach out to us by contacting the [WARP team](mailto:warp-pipelines-help@broadinstitute.org).
+Please reach out to us by contacting the [WARP Pipelines team](mailto:warp-pipelines-help@broadinstitute.org).

 ## Feedback